 Buying a co-op is not like buying a house.
 Technically, you're not buying the unit but rather shares of the cooperative, and you still have to pay for the maintenance of the building each month.
 So in addition to your monthly mortgage payments, you'll have a maintenance fee, too.
 Keep that in mind when budgeting, and know that maintenance typically increases a few percentage points each year.

 The maintenance fees for condos are referred to as common charges.
-Many newer developments received property tax abatements that keep property taxes abnormally low for a number of years.
+Many newer developments received property tax abatements that keep property taxes extremely low for a number of years.
 Make sure you know what you're getting, and have a realistic estimate (from your attorney, not the developer) of what taxes could be when a property tax abatement ends.
-For more information, read up on tax abatements in our Buy Curious guide to finding an apartment with an abatement in place.
+You can get more information on tax abatements here, and learn about some of the last buildings to have significant tax abatements here.

 5. Not all rentals are in rental buildings

 Renting an apartment in a rental building is not the same thing as renting an apartment in a co-op or condo building.
-The latter will probably be a bit nicer in terms of appliances, finishes, and potentially the building itself, but there is a lot more red tape involved (especially in co-ops, where you'll have to be approved by the co-op board as well as the apartment owner), plus higher application fees, and frequently, restrictions on how long you may rent.
-For more information, see Tips for Renting a Non-Rental.
+The latter will probably be a bit nicer in terms of appliances, finishes, and amenities, but there is a lot more red tape involved (especially in co-ops, where you'll have to be approved by the co-op board as well as the apartment owner), plus higher application fees, and frequently, restrictions on how long you may rent.
+For more information, see Brick Underground’s tips for renting a non-rental.

 6. Cash is king